gabao55/linkr-API/README.md

 <h1 align="center">Linkr API</h1>

 This project was made using Node.js and Express and consists on an API used for a social network back-end workprocess.
+You can access deployed project by clicking this [link](https://projeto17-linkr-front-ochre.vercel.app/)

 ## Features